Mr-Ashish/HiringApp/SETUP_NOTES.md

 - Sidebar is now visible on all authenticated pages (not just dashboard)
 - Sidebar is collapsible: users can toggle between full and minified (icon-only) views
-- Sidebar now defaults to collapsed (icon-only) view after login
 - Sidebar tooltips on hover when collapsed
-- Sidebar includes: Overview, Clients, Mandates, Candidates, and user info with logout dropdown
+- Sidebar includes: Overview, Clients, Requirements, Candidates, and user info with logout dropdown
 - Sidebar hidden on /login and /register pages
 - Logout dropdown closes on outside click
 - Main content area automatically adjusts its left margin based on sidebar state (collapsed or expanded) for autoscaling